Alcea rosea L.

 Once you have planted your Hollyhocks, they will need minimal care, but there are a few things you should be aware of when growing Hollyhocks.

 The one benefit that comes from growing Hollyhock flowers is that they easily reseed themselves.
-While they may be short-lived, they will continually grow more in their proper growing conditions, which will keep the Hollyhock flowers consistent in years to come.
+So, while they may be short-lived, they will continually grow more in their proper growing conditions, which will keep the Hollyhock flowers consistent in years to come.

 - Back to genus Alcea